© Janine Lieser, Wein-und Ferienregion Bernkastel-Kues GmbH

 Getting there

-Coming from Bernkastel, follow the B53 in the direction of Trier through Andel to Mülheim, then turn left in Mülheim in the direction of Mainz/Monzelfeld/Mülheim (L158).
-Near Kommen take the third exit at the roundabout (B269), then turn right (B50).
+Coming from Bernkastel, follow the B53 towards Trier through Andel to Mülheim, then turn left in Mülheim towards Mainz/Monzelfeld/Mülheim (L158).
+Near Kommen at the roundabout take the third exit (B269), then turn right (B50).
 Then take the third exit again at the roundabout (B327/B50), then turn right towards Kleinich.

 Parking

-In the centre of Kleinich at the Raiffeisenbank.
+In the center of Kleinich at the Raiffeisenbank.

 Public transit